beep-projects/condocam.ai/README.md

    XKBOPTIONS=""
    # if you want to use an ENC28J60 Ethernet HAT, enable it here
    ENABLE_ENC28J60=false
-   # if you want to setup RaspAP, so this device can be used as hot spot, enable it here
+   # if you want to setup RaspAP, so this device can be used as hotspot, enable it here
    # if you enable this feature, you need an Ethernet interface configured or another interfact with Internet connection!
    ENABLE_RASPAP=false